-Thank you to those who pre-ordered 10,767 placemats from all regions of Newfoundland and Labrador.
+Thank you to those who ordered placemats.
 We are still sharing them with interested groups.
+Deadline May 1, 2018

-Many chose to share the placemats at their WEAAD events or decided to provide them to their local hospital cafeteria, bulletin boards, restaurants, service clubs, church groups, to Long Term Care and Personal Care Home residents for meals or events, etc. Remember to ask for permission!
+Many will share the placemats at their WEAAD events or will provide them to their local hospital cafeteria, bulletin boards, restaurants, service clubs, church groups, to Long Term Care and Personal Care Home residents for meals or events, etc. Remember to ask for permission!

-Thank you for distributing this important information around your community and/or region.
+Thank you in advance for distributing this important information around your community and/or region.

 We also hope to capture the use of these placemats in photos.
 We have asked that all photographers and organizers ask for permission to post the pictures online.
 If there are concerns with confidentiality, take a snap of an empty restaurant or a selfie of you at the hospital cafeteria with the placemats in use.
 We are waiting for June 1st to begin.